william-h-oliver/fuzzycat/doc/phasetemporalclustering.md

 ## Conclusions and outlook

-In this work, we have demonstrated the effectiveness of the FuzzyCat + AstroLink pipeline as a novel unsupervised machine learning approach -- particularly as a tool for analysing simulated galaxies in the context of galaxy formation and evolution.
+In this work, we have demonstrated the effectiveness of the FuzzyCat :math:`\circ` AstroLink pipeline as a novel unsupervised machine learning approach -- particularly as a tool for analysing simulated galaxies in the context of galaxy formation and evolution.
 By applying our pipeline to the NIHAO-UHD suite, we have shown that it can successfully identify a diverse range of astrophysical structures that traditional halo finder (+ merger tree) methods do not -- capture transient and tidally disrupted structures that are often overlooked in conventional analyses.
 As such, it provides the means to a more comprehensive understanding of galaxy formation and evolution.